tomjoht/tomjoht.github.io/_restapicourse/pubapis_learning_to_code.md

 Neiman also says you may need to take the code examples in Java and produce equivalent samples in another language, such as C++, all on your own.
 In Neiman's view, API technical writers need more technical depth to excel than Wood and Rhea suggest.

 James Neiman and [Andrew Davis](http://www.synergistech.com/) recently gave a presentation titled [Finding the right API Technical Writer](https://www.youtube.com/embed/lmNHBg20ql0) at a API conference in London last October.

+{% if site.target == "pdf" %}See https://www.youtube.com/watch?v=wC5hxY0RItQ for the video.
+Watch the video around the 23 minute mark. {% endif %}

+{% unless site.target == "pdf" %}
 Watch this excerpt at around the 23 minute mark:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lmNHBg20ql0?start=22m33s&end=24m17s" frameborder="0" allowfullscreen></iframe>
+{% endunless %}

 Clearly, Neiman argues for a higher level of coding proficiency than Wood or Rhea.
 The level of coding knowledge required no doubt depends on the position, environment, and expectations.
 If you're in a situation where the code is over your head, developers may send you chunks of code to add to the documentation.